Article Summary

 Once the CD matures — meaning that the specified term has ended — you can withdraw your money plus the interest that has built up in the account.
 In most cases, if you decide to withdraw your cash before the CD matures, the bank will charge a penalty fee, or you could lose your earned interest.[2]

-In return for holding your money until the maturity date, CDs can offer higher interest rates than traditional and even high-yield savings accounts[3].
+In return for holding your money until the maturity date, CDs typically offer higher interest rates than traditional and even high-yield savings accounts.[3]
 With most CDs, these interest rates are fixed, meaning the interest rate will not change during the term of the CD.

 Once a CD matures, you have about a week to withdraw your funds.
-If you don't take your money, most banks automatically renew your CD for the same term.
+If you don't take your money, most banks will automatically renew your CD for the original term.
 However, the interest rate will be based on what the bank currently offers for new CDs with that term rather than your original rate.

 It's worth noting that credit unions typically refer to CDs as "share certificates."
 Other than the fact that the Federal Deposit Insurance Corporation covers CDs and the National Credit Union Administration protects most share certificates, there are no fundamental differences between the two accounts.[4]

-What Are The Benefits Of A CD?
+What Are the Benefits of a CD?

 There are many benefits to opening a certificate of deposit account:

-• CDs typically offer higher interest rates than traditional savings accounts.
-The interest rate you earn depends on the bank offering the CD and its specified term, among other factors[6].
+- CDs typically offer higher interest rates than traditional savings accounts.
+The interest rate you earn depends on the bank offering the CD and its specified term, among other factors.[6]

-• Your returns are guaranteed.
+- Your returns are guaranteed.
 Unlike the stock market, CDs are predictable.
 When opening one of these accounts, you can determine exactly what your rate of return will be by a specified date.

-• CDs don't charge maintenance fees.
-Many banks charge monthly maintenance fees for traditional savings and money market accounts.
+- Many banks charge monthly maintenance fees for traditional savings and money market accounts.
 Typically, CDs require no such fees.
 Of course, the bank may charge a penalty if you withdraw your money before the maturity date.

-What Are The Downsides Of A CD?
+What Are the Downsides of a CD?

 There are a couple of disadvantages to opening a CD account:

-• Typically, there are no penalty-free withdrawals before maturity.
+- Typically, there are no penalty-free withdrawals before maturity.
 With most types of CDs, your money is locked in until the specified maturity date.
 Withdrawing funds before that date may incur a penalty, and/or you may lose any accrued interest.
 That makes traditional savings accounts a better place for money you may need to withdraw soon to cover a big purchase or an emergency.

 How Are CD Rates Determined?